 It’s also about forming new healthy behaviors, reinforcing the healthy habits you already have, and breaking any unhealthy patterns that sabotage your goals (

-Without behavioral change, any weight lost with a reduced-calorie diet tends to be regained over time — often in excess of what was initially lost (
+Without making behavioral changes, people tend to regain any weight lost with a reduced calorie diet over time — and often gain more than they initially lost (

-In fact, in a review of 29 long-term weight loss studies, people gained back 33% of their initial weight loss at 1 year, on average, and 79% after 5 years (
+In fact, a review of 29 long-term weight loss studies found that, on average, people gained back 33% of their initial weight loss after 1 year and 79% after 5 years (

-Recognizing that behavioral change is difficult, Noom uses a psychology-based curriculum that encourages self-efficacy — the belief in your ability to execute habits necessary to reach your goals (
+Recognizing that behavioral change is difficult, Noom uses a psychology-based curriculum that encourages self-efficacy — the belief in your ability to execute the habits that are necessary to reach your goals (

-In this way, Noom may better equip you with the tools and education necessary for effective behavioral change that underlies successful long-term weight loss maintenance.
+In this way, Noom may better equip you with the tools and education necessary to make the behavioral changes that underlie successful long-term weight loss maintenance.

 Indeed, one study found that 78% of nearly 36,000 Noom users sustained their weight loss over 9 months.
-It’s unclear whether weight loss is sustained after this time (
+However, it’s unclear whether they continued to maintain their weight loss after that period (

-While Noom is an excellent, comprehensive tool you can use to help you reach your health goals, there are a few things to keep in mind about the app.
+While Noom is a comprehensive tool you can use to help you reach your health goals, there are a few things to keep in mind about the app.

-Keep in mind that tracking your food and calorie intake, whether through Noom or another program, may promote disordered eating patterns.
-These may include food anxiety and excessive calorie restriction (
+Specifically, it’s important to be aware that tracking your food and calorie intake, whether through Noom or another program, may promote disordered eating patterns such as food anxiety and excessive calorie restriction (

 Noom is strictly a technology-based, virtual platform available only on mobile devices.

-This makes the program unavailable if you don’t have a mobile device like a smartphone or tablet.
+This means the program is not available to you if you don’t have a mobile device such as a smartphone or tablet.

-Even if you do have a mobile device, you may not be able to readily access the internet due to limited WiFi or cellular data options.
+And even if you do have a mobile device, you may not be able to readily access the internet due to limited Wi-Fi or cellular data options.